 Q: What effect will Shared Work benefits have on an employer's Unemployment Insurance rate?

-A: While Shared Work benefits are normally charged against an employer’s experience rating account, for claims filed between March 30, 2020 and December 27, 2020, Shared Work benefits are federally funded, and no charges will be applied to the employer’s account, with the exception of temporary, intermittent or seasonal employees.
-The additional $600 in weekly benefits paid to eligible Shared Work participants for benefit weeks ending 4/5/2020 to 7/26/2020 and 1/3/2021 to 3/14/2021 will be 100% federally funded.
+A: While Shared Work benefits are normally charged against an employer’s experience rating account, for claims filed between March 30, 2020 and March 14, 2021, Shared Work benefits are federally funded, and no charges will be applied to the employer’s account, with the exception of temporary, intermittent or seasonal employees.
+The additional FPUC benefits paid to eligible Shared Work participants for benefit weeks ending 4/5/2020 to 7/26/2020 and 1/3/2021 to 3/14/2021 will be 100% federally funded.

 Q: Is an employer required to file reports while the Shared Work Plan is in effect?